 If this construction’s forgiving, high MOI nature appeals to you, read our review on the best mallet putters for this year.

-Which Putter is Better for My Game?
+Is A Blade or Mallet Putter Better for My Game?

 Read Next: The Best Putters This Year